-\$2 million will be available through a Production and Commissioning Fund, under the leadership of the Creative Advisor.
-The Creative Advisor, with the assistance of the Creative Advisory Panel, will commission a range of projects with an emphasis on national and regional collaboration and reach.
+Funding of \$2 million will be available across four years through a Production and Commissioning Fund, under the leadership of the Creative Advisor.
+The Creative Advisor, with the assistance of a Creative Advisory Panel, will commission a range of projects with an emphasis on national and regional collaboration and reach.
+For information about the Production and Commissioning Fund, visit www.arts.gov.au/anzac.